 In this article we have attempted to run through some of the things that injured workers can do after they have suffered a back injury in the course of their work.

 Report your back injury in writing immediately after it has happened

 This can usually be avoided by reporting your back injury as soon as possible after it happened.
 It is common for injured workers to not report an injury thinking that, or hoping that, their back injury will just get better, and they do not want to jeopardise the future work career by reporting an injury.
-The courts have taken the view that this is not a good reason for not reporting an injury, and in some common law cases has found that the employer was prejudiced in its defence as a result of the work of failing to report the injury at an early time.
+The courts have taken the view that this is not a good reason for not reporting an injury, and in some common law cases has found that the employer was prejudiced in its defence as a result of the worker failing to report the injury at an early time.
 As a result the workers compensation claim has been rejected by the courts.

 In conclusion, if you have suffered a back injury at work, please report your back injury as soon as possible.
 Otherwise, this could have significant adverse impact on your back injury claim if you decide to claim back injury compensation.

 Some injured workers may have reservations in deciding to report the injury, because they fear they may get sacked after reporting the injury or making a workers compensation claim.
 In most of workplaces, reporting workplace injury is required and set out in the HR employee manual.
 In other words, for many employers, it is expected by the employer that each employee should report such workplace injuries.

 Attend a doctor as soon as possible after your back injury happens

 If a person wishes to make a workers’ compensation claim for the back injury, they need to obtain a first medical certificate to provide to their employer together with the workers compensation claim form.

 In some workers’ compensation claims the question is whether the worker actually suffered an injury in the course of their work, in these cases an attendance at a general practitioners office for your back injury can be very valuable evidence as it shows that the worker believed themselves to have suffered a back injury of sudden onset which is usually supported by an examination by the general practitioner.